How a Subway franchisor served up a better employee and customer experience by fine tuning his talent strategy.

 Perhaps even more noticeable, though, was the impact the change was having on his business.
 Jackson recalls a situation in which the Behavioral Assessment revealed an employee in a customer-facing role had a behavior profile better suited for a behind-the-scenes position.
 Jackson shifted the employee’s responsibilities to food preparation and kitchen management—a change the employee welcomed.
 As a result of being in a role that made better use of his natural inclinations, the employee was more engaged, his productivity increased, and his workflow improved.
 The change not only helped the employee personally, but also helped fuel the business engine.

-As Jackson’s business continued to grow, he relied on the PI Behavioral Assessment to develop current and future managers and predict leadership performance.
-He also implemented the PI Job Assessment to define the ideal behavioral and cognitive targets for specific roles before hiring, providing interviewers with ideal behavioral patterns for various positions.
+As Jackson’s business continued to grow, he relied on our Behavioral Assessment to develop current and future managers and predict leadership performance.
+He also implemented the our Job Assessment to define the ideal behavioral and cognitive targets for specific roles before hiring, providing interviewers with ideal behavioral patterns for various positions.

-“Any franchisor that invests in The Predictive Index’s workforce assessment tools will see turnover diminish,” Jackson stated.
-“As a screening tool, the PI Behavioral Assessment has made our hiring process more productive by enabling us to hire people who we know will stay on board long term.
+“Any franchisor that invests in their workforce assessment tools will see turnover diminish,” Jackson stated.
+“As a screening tool, the Behavioral Assessment has made our hiring process more productive by enabling us to hire people who we know will stay on board long term.
 This method has certainly increased our retention and lowered our training costs.”

 Enthusiasm for the tools spread throughout the seven franchises.
-Subway employees embraced the PI Behavioral Assessment’s insights, noticing greater self-awareness and a better understanding of their colleagues.
-In fact, PI became so ingrained at Jackson’s restaurants that all employees had their behavioral patterns added to their name tags for easy reference.
+Subway employees embraced the Behavioral Assessment’s insights, noticing greater self-awareness and a better understanding of their colleagues.
+In fact, our methodology became so ingrained at Jackson’s restaurants that all employees had their behavioral patterns added to their name tags for easy reference.
 This resulted in more effective communication and better decision-making.

 But perhaps the most visible results were seen in Jackson’s retention rates.
-After implementing PI at his restaurants:
+After implementing our methodology and tools at his restaurants:

 Employee turnover reduced from 70% to as low as 32%.